QuickBooks tells your Fullerton shop the job was profitable a month after it shipped

 Exactly what you get

 A costing layer that captures machine time, labor, scrap, and material against each job and operation, shows live margin on open jobs, and compares quote to actual so estimating improves.
 It feeds your general ledger in QuickBooks or Xero rather than replacing it.
-It connects to your ERP (Enterprise Resource Planning) software for job data, your inventory management software for material cost, and feeds business intelligence dashboards for finance and shop leadership.
+It connects to your ERP (Enterprise Resource Planning) software for job data, your inventory management software for material cost, and feeds business intelligence (BI) dashboards for finance and shop leadership.

 How to choose a developer in Fullerton